Kennedy's vaccine committee plans to vote on COVID-19, hepatitis B and chickenpox shots

 NEW YORK (AP) — Health Secretary Robert F. Kennedy Jr.'s new vaccine advisory committee meets this week, with votes expected on whether to change recommendations on shots against COVID-19, hepatitis B and chickenpox.

 The exact questions to be voted on Thursday and Friday in Atlanta are unclear.
-Officials at the Department of Health and Human Services did not immediately respond to questions seeking details to a newly posted agenda.
+Officials at the Department of Health and Human Services did not immediately respond to questions seeking details to a newly posted agenda, although the department announced five additional appointments to the committee on Monday.

 Perhaps even more consequential would be a vote that restricts a government program from paying for vaccines for low-income families.